djdarien/macpi/README.md

-# macpi
+Mac Pi !!
-Mac OS 8.1 on Raspberry Pi without a full desktop!
+Mac OS 8.1 on a Raspberry Pi without a full desktop!

 Works with Pi3B or later